sot/agasc/docs/supplement.rst

 -------------------------------------------------

 The AGASC supplement is updated weekly as part of the Aspect group operations.
-The update and promotion process follows these steps described below.
+The update and promotion process follows the steps described below.

 Candidate supplement update
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^